a-molis/cs621-project01/README.md

 The random file contains data to be used for sending high entropy data.

 ## Pcap files
 The pcap files are located at `tcpdumps/`.
-Part 1 client and server pcaps are located at `tcpdumps/part1-client.pcap` and `part1-server.pcap`.
+Part 1 sender pcap is located at `tcpdumps/client_server.pcap`.
-The part 2 pcap files is located at `tcpdumps/part2-compdetect.pcap`.
+The part 2 pcap files is located at `tcpdumps/standalone.pcap`.

 ## Project Completion